-Once you have your Balance Sheet completed, you're ready to write a brief analysis of each of the three financial statements.
-When you're writing these analysis paragraphs, you want to keep them short and cover the highlights, rather than writing an in-depth analysis.
-The financial statements themselves (the Income Statement, Cash Flow Projections, and Balance Sheet) will be placed in your business plan's Appendices.
+Once your balance sheet is complete, write a brief analysis for each of the three financial statements.
+The analysis should be short with highlights rather than in-depth analysis.
+The financial statements themselves (the income statement, cash flow projections, and balance sheet) should be placed in your business plan's appendices.